Gilgamel/amazon-transaction-data-proccesor/README.md

 </br>

 **Functions:**
 1. Verify if the total amount is correct.
 2. Generate a pivot table by month for transaction-type, amount-type, and amount for subsequent expense calculations.
 3. Generate order details by month.
 4. Match with the SKU manual mapping Excel file on Google via API.
-5. Summarize quantity and total amount based on SKU.
+5. Summarize quantity and total amount based on SKU. —— doing

 </br>